 Noise prevention

-• You do not always hear the phone ring.
+• You don’t always hear your phone ring.

-• Others may complain that the television or radio is too loud but you find it is at a comfortable level for you to hear.
+• Others may say that the TV or radio is too loud, but it sounds fine to you.

-• Constantly asking others to repeat what they have just said.
+• You’re constantly asking others to repeat what they have just said.

 • People complain that you talk too loudly.

-• Ask yourself the question—can the task be completed in a way that reduces your exposure to farm noise?
+• Can you do the task in a way that reduces your exposure to farm noise?

-• Ensure machinery or equipment is maintained with regular checks to ensure it runs as quietly as possible.
+• Keep machinery well maintained so that it runs as quietly as possible.

 • If possible, rearrange work areas to alter your proximity to loud machines or equipment.